favour-olumese/alx-system_engineering-devops/0x01-shell_permissions/README.md

 `9-John_Doe` - Script that sets the mode of the file "hello" to -rwxr-x-wx.

-`10-mirror_permissions`- Script that sets the mode of the file "hello" to -rw-rw-r--
+`10-mirror_permissions`- Script that sets the mode of the a file, "hello", to have same mode as another file called "olleh."